On-Track and Off-Track Projects

 $tasksComplete = Total Number of tasks in the Project Marked "Complete"

-Now, we need to calculate what “percent complete” the project is.
-To do that, we give tasks “In Progress” half-credit and then come up with the ratio, like so:
+Now, we need to calculate what “percent complete” the Project is.
+To do that, we give Tasks “In Progress” half-credit and then come up with the ratio, like so:

 $percentComplete = (($tasksInProgress * 0.5) + $tasksComplete) / $tasksNum

 Great.
-Now we need to calculate “percent time” that’s been used by the project already.
-If the project was 12 months long and it’s half-way through that time period, we’d say our “percent time” is 50% (6 / 12).
+Now we need to calculate “percent time” that’s been used by the Project already.
+If the Project was 12 months long and it’s half-way through that time period, we’d say our “percent time” is 50% (6 / 12).
 We are going to break it down into weeks, not months though.

 $startDate = The date the project started